DaWolf85/GTAVAutoPatcher/README.md

 # GTA V Autopatcher v2.2.2

+IMPORTANT NOTE:

+This program is no longer capable of downgrading GTA V (as Rockstar has issued updates that make it impossible to downgrade with simple methods).
+The Autopatcher will be left here in this state (including the readme) so that others can study it; but it should not be used to downgrade GTA V.

+If you are looking to downgrade, please instead take a look at [Project 1.27](https://github.com/TwosHusbandS/Project-127).

 DESCRIPTION:

 This program will automatically back up your existing files, and downgrade any GTA V install to version 1.27 - whether it's the Rockstar version, or the Steam version.
 Once it's done so, you can restore the previously backed-up version of the game by running the program again.